The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 Looking for the best SIM card deals in Europe for your trip?
 Check out our guide to the best data SIMs in Europe and get the best deal for your trip to Spain.

-4. Cadiz
+Cadiz

-Almost completely surrounded by the waters of the Atlantic Ocean, Cadiz is a fabulous city for simply wandering and soaking up the ambiance.
+Almost completely surrounded by the waters of the Atlantic Ocean, Cadiz is a fabulous city for simply wandering and soaking up the ambience.
 Narrow buildings with painted facades, twisting back streets, pretty flower-filled squares, and a few fabulous churches await you.

-Head out for food and you’ll find it’s all about fish!
+Head out for food, and you’ll find it’s all about fish!
 Whether you fancy picking your fish and having it cooked for you at Mercado Central de Abastos, or you’re looking for a plate of fabulous fresh tapas for dinner with a fino sherry or locally caught seafood, you’ll find it in Cadiz.

-• Where to Stay in Cadiz
+Where to Stay in Cadiz

 Historic buildings of Cadiz at dusk